Tired of ads?

 Today, Animal Farm is a classic.
 (In fact, we have a sneaking suspicion that you're here because you're being required to read it.)
 But when Orwell wrote the book in 1943-44, he could hardly find a publisher.
 In fact, no one took him up on it until 1945, and even then readers weren't too keen on it.

-You see, Animal Farm takes a blow at the Soviet Union, especially its leader Josef Stalin—but the Soviet Union was an ally in the U.S.'s fight against Nazi Germany in World War II.
+You see, Animal Farm takes a blow at the Soviet Union, especially its leader Joseph Stalin—but the Soviet Union was an ally in the U.S.'s fight against Nazi Germany in World War II.
 Criticism of Stalin wasn't banned in wartime British press, but it wasn't exactly encouraged, either.
 Stalin may have been bad, but Hitler was worse.
 When publishing house Faber & Faber rejected Orwell, an editor pointed out that it was simply distasteful to depict Stalin as "a pig."

 Since communism is an extreme form of socialism, Orwell actually fought alongside communists in the Spanish Civil War during the 1930s.
 Their enemy was Spanish leader Francisco Franco and his fascist followers, who believed in strong, militaristic national identity united under an authoritarian leader—think the Wizard World under Voldemort, or Mordor under Sauron.
 But Orwell quickly realized that the communists he was fighting for could be just as totalitarian and oppressive as the fascists.

 In fact, his time in Spain made him realize "how easily totalitarian propaganda can control the opinion of enlightened people in democratic countries" (source).
 And that's where Animal Farm comes in: it shows Stalin's version of communism as the exact opposite of socialist values—as a brutal, oppressive, and unequal regime.
 Not that he saw Western leaders as much better.
-Brutal, drunken humans represent western leaders in Animal Farm—and the animals are more afraid of the humans regaining control than they are of the Stalinist pigs.
+Brutal, drunken humans represent Western leaders in Animal Farm—and the animals of Manor Farm are more afraid of the humans regaining control than they are of the Stalinist pigs.

 Orwell satirizes all political tyranny.
 He's just generous like that.